johnmathews/johnmathews.github.io.old/content/articles/git.md

 Tags: Git, Rys, Tutorial, Ryan Hodson,
 Image: src="/images/rys-git-tutorial.jpg" alt="book front cover"
 Tweet: Ry's Git Tutorial is the best #git #tutorial - learn by doing.
 Summary: Ry's Git Tutorial is a great way to learn Git.
-Learn by doing as you create and maintain a simple website using Git.
+Learn by doing as you create and maintain a simple website.

 For tracking changes to a collection of files, Git is the ubiquitous solution.
 It's free, robust, comprehensive, and there is a plethora of resources that are easy to find.